 Read our Accounting and Finance blog.

 Learn through lectures, seminars, group work, reflective practice, business simulations, problem-solving challenges and presenting.
 Modules such as English for Academic Purposes and Report and Essay Writing for non-native speakers will develop your language skills as part of the degree.
 Real world case studies offer you the opportunity to build your expertise while simulations and live pitches give you practical experience.
-You will have opportunities to work with leading businesses as part of your international trip and be able to complete a work placement as part of you degree.
+An international trip is available for all students studying a business degree, giving you the opportunity to work with leading businesses abroad.
 This will prepare you to graduate career-ready.

 Tariff information for 2018 entry